Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/NOV.md

 About 30 min left in shift.
 Let's GOOOOO!
 Nah, actually these shifts aren't that bad.
 The remaining tasks are just trying to be productive, after first recording a few thoughts.

 I had an add-in for 12:50 but it wasn't too bad, just from Catalyst to Tioga Hall in Muir.
 I thought about heading back to base but it was like I didn't want to risk being late for Asia's pickup and I was bracing myself for a difficult confrontation and debated on whether I should change my whole outfit or bring a disguise just to distance myself from the version of me that was upset.
 I ended up just taking off my cap.
-Turns out there was a whole misunderstanding where she was feeling nauseous after going to the w
+Turns out there was a whole misunderstanding where she was feeling nauseous after going to the hospital and brought up the longer route since she thought she was gonna hurl.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Nov 13, 2023**

+I've enjoyed hanging out and goofing off, but now I really have to handle business.
+Because it's come to the point where I need to remember that I'm a student, so learning is my job.
+Riverside was quite a refreshing change of scenery I must admit.
+As was the night time run.

+Too much to lose.
+Stay focused bruh

+I mean, I know it's hard but come on, you have to at least try.
+I'm not trying to get finessed by myself.

+Niema fr got us doing Aho-Corasick automaton stuff for PA6 I'm like relax bruh.